ai-on-gke/website/site/content/docs/blueprints/rag-on-gke/index.md

 If you prefer to manage your own cluster, set `create_cluster = false` and make sure the `network_name` is set to your cluster's network in the [Installation section](#installation).
 Creating a long-running cluster may be better for development, allowing you to iterate on Terraform components without recreating the cluster every time.

 Use gcloud to create a GKE Autopilot cluster.
-Note that RAG requires the latest Autopilot features, available on the latest versions of 1.28 and 1.29.
+Note that RAG requires the latest Autopilot features.

 ```bash
 gcloud container clusters create-auto rag-cluster \